 Physician or Medical Doctor

 After finishing medical school, physicians may opt to intern for a year before beginning a required residency at a hospital.
 Resident physicians specialize in a particular medical field, receiving paid on-the-job training.
-Residencies may last anywhere from 2-6 years, depending on the nature of the training area.
+Residencies may last anywhere from two to six years, depending on the nature of the training area.

-The Bureau of Labor Statistics (BLS) lists all types of physicians separately.
+The U.S. Bureau of Labor Statistics (BLS) lists all types of physicians separately.
 For the purpose of this article, the information given is based on family and general practitioners.
-As reported by the BLS, the job outlook for family and general practitioners will increase by 10% from 2014 to 2024 with a median annual salary of $184,390 in May 2015.
+As reported by the BLS, the job outlook for family and general practitioners will increase by 10% from 2018 to 2028 with a median annual salary of $201,100 in May 2018.

-Those seeking to become registered nurses can choose from three educational options: a bachelor's degree in nursing (BSN), an associate's degree in nursing (ASN) or a diploma program.
-While all three programs allow graduates to be employed as a nurse, salaries and job advancement opportunities vary with each.
-The curriculum for nursing students includes courses in health and nutrition, microbiology, anatomy, physiology and medical terminology.
+Those seeking to become registered nurses attend nursing school and can choose from three educational options: a bachelor's degree in nursing (BSN), an associate's degree in nursing (ASN), or a diploma program.
+While all three programs allow graduates to be employed as a nurse, salaries, and job advancement opportunities vary with each.
+The curriculum for nursing students includes courses in health and nutrition, microbiology, anatomy, physiology, and medical terminology.

-After obtaining a degree or diploma, nurses must pass the National Counsel Licensure Examination (NCLEX), which is required in every state.
+After obtaining a degree or diploma, nurses must pass the National Council Licensure Examination (NCLEX), which is required in every state.
 Some states may have additional prerequisites for employment.